docsible/docsible/README.md

 ### Flags

 - `--role`: Specifies the directory path to the Ansible role.
+- `--collection`: Specifies the directory path to the Ansible collection.
-- `--playbook`: Specifies the path to the Ansible playbook (Optional).
+- `--playbook`: Specifies the path to the Ansible playbook (Optional). ( Works only with roles )
 - `--graph`: Generate mermaid for role and playbook.
 - `--no-backup`: Ignore existent README.md and remove before generate a new one.
 (Optional).
 - `--comments`: Read comments from tasks files.
 (Optional).
-- `--md-template`: Specifies the path to the markdown template file.
-(Optional).
+- `--md-template`: Specifies the path to the markdown template file (Optional). ( Works only with roles )

 ## Data Sources